-UCS-4LE UCS-4 character encoding with little-endian endianness.
-It is like
+UCS-4LE

-UCS-4 except the endianness is set to little-endian and there is no BOM processing.
-If a BOM is needed at the beginning of the
+UCS-4 character encoding with little-endian endianness.
+It is like UCS-4 except the endianness is set to little-endian and there is no BOM processing.
+If a BOM is needed at the beginning of the stream then it must be explicitly written.

-UCS-4BE UCS-4 character encoding with big-endian endianness.
-It is like
+UCS-4BE

-UCS-4LE except the endianness is set to big-endian.
+UCS-4 character encoding with big-endian endianness.
+It is like UCS-4LE except the endianness is set to big-endian.